MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Place.md

 ```

 ### -CountryOrRegion
 The CountryOrRegion parameter specifies the room's country or region.
+A valid value is a valid ISO 3166-1 two-letter country code (for example, AU for Australia) or the corresponding friendly name for the country (which might be different from the official ISO 3166 Maintenance Agency short name).
+The friendly name is returned in the CountryOrRegion property value by the Get-Place cmdlet, but you can use either the friendly name or the two-letter country code in filter operations.

 ```yaml
 Type: CountryInfo